mail-in-a-box/mailinabox/docs/index.md

 	sudo scripts/start.sh

+*(Just a reminder, do this on a fresh Ubuntu 14.04 machine only!
+If you're reusing an existing server, unpredictable things may happen.)*

 You will be asked to enter the hostname you chose and the public IP address of the server as assigned by your ISP.

 After that you'll see a lot of output as system programs are installed and configured.